csev/dj4e-samples/README.md

     ...
     deactivate

-Running Locally on the Mac once the venv exists
+Running Locally on the Mac once the ve52 exists
 -----------------------------------------------

 If you have Django installed on your local computer you can test any of the sample applications by going into the folder and starting the server:

     cd dj4e-samples
-    source .venv/bin/activate   # If needed
+    source .ve52/bin/activate   # If needed
     python manage.py runserver

 And visit `http://localhost:8000`.